nathanwooten/autoloader/README.md

 This package is for the times when Composer just isn't an option.
 Once in a blue moon there are conflicts, phpDocumentor warns us about this, and some packages flat out don't offer the Composer option.
 Composer and Fedora and this package actually share some ( not a lot ) commonality.

-You can register packages to have files included at instantiation or have them inlcuded manually in case where that might be useful ( such files that you know will be used ).
+You can register packages to have files included at instantiation or have them inlcuded manually in case where that might be useful ( such as files that you know will be used ).

 ## installation